Skip to main content

 Summary

-If the rooming house operator wants any of your bond, or compensation, for things like damage or cleaning, and you disagree, they can make a claim to the Victorian Civil and Administrative Tribunal (VCAT).
+If the rooming house operator wants any of your bond, or compensation, for things like damage or cleaning, and you disagree, they can apply to Rental Dispute Resolution Victoria (RDRV).

-The rooming house operator will need to prove to VCAT why they should get your money.
+VCAT is similar to a court and hears many disputes in Victoria between renters and rental providers (like rooming house operators), who must follow its decisions.
+If your dispute goes to VCAT, the rooming house operator will need to prove to VCAT why they should get your money.
 You can go to the VCAT hearing and say why you should not have to pay, or why the amount should be less.
-We can help you do this.

 What is a rooming house?